You Deserve Fair Pay. We Will Help You Get It.

 Your employer should value your work and pay you fairly for that work.
 However, if your employer is not paying you fairly, there are ways to make that right.

 At Minnillo Law Group Co., LPA, our team has years of experience helping employees fight for fair treatment.
-From our offices in Cincinnati, Fairfield and Dayton, we will work with you to get the pay you deserve.
+From our offices in Cincinnati & Fairfield, we will work with you to get the pay you deserve.